The Power of One Meal to Make or Break Your Health

-When you sit down to enjoy a singular indulgence of your grandmother's tasty fried chicken, your traditional Thanksgiving gorge fest, or the fast food meal you picked up because you did not have time to make something, you might think to yourself, "how much can this one meal really hurt my health?"
-Although moderation that includes occasional treats is an important component of a healthy relationship with food, you might not like the answer to the question.
+When you sit down to indulge in your grandmother's tasty fried chicken, your traditional Thanksgiving gorge fest, or the fast-food meal you picked up because you didn’t have time to make something, you might think to yourself, "How much can this one meal really hurt my health?"
+Although moderation that includes occasional treats is an important component of a healthy relationship with food, you might not like the answer to this question.

 Several studies have shown that just one meal has extreme power to negatively affect your health.
 The upside?
-It is not just unhealthy meals that have the power to make significant changes to your health in just one go; studies also show that even in a short period of time, a healthy diet can positively impact your health.
+It is not just unhealthy meals that have the power to make significant changes in just one go.
+Studies also show that even in a short period of time, a healthy diet can positively impact your health.

 Knowledge is power, as they say.
-Recognizing the ways in which one meal affects your overall health can help you determine just how to incorporate treats and moderation into your diet without sacrificing the many gains that your overall healthy diet and lifestyle provide.
-Plus, there are a few things you can do to mitigate the effects, as long as you recognize that it does not give you free reign.
+Recognizing how one meal affects your overall health can help you determine just how to incorporate treats and moderation into your diet without sacrificing the many gains your overall healthy diet and lifestyle provide.
+Plus, there are a few things you can do to mitigate the effects, as long as you recognize they do not give you free reign to always indulge.

 There are several negative effects on your body that occur in the hours after consuming a single, high-fat meal, defined as one with at least half the calories from fat, mostly saturated fat.
 For one, it increases your risk of heart disease.
-Endothelial function is an early marker for atherosclerosis risk, and consuming a high-fat diet impairs endothelial function.
+Endothelial (the inner lining of blood vessels) function is an early marker for atherosclerosis (a disease of the arteries) risk, and consuming a high-fat diet impairs endothelial function.
 In one study, participants consumed an Egg McMuffin®, Sausage McMuffin®, two hash browns, and a non-caffeinated beverage from McDonald's.
-The make up of the meal was 50 g fat, 14 grams of saturated fat, 255 mg of cholesterol, and a total of 900 calories.
-The control group consumed a low-fat meal with the same amount of calories but 0 grams of fat and 13 mg of cholesterol consisting of Kellogg's Frosted Flakes®, skim milk, and orange juice.
+The meal makeup was 50 g fat, 14 g of saturated fat, 255 mg of cholesterol, and a total of 900 calories.
+The control group consumed a low-fat meal with the same number of calories but 0 g of fat and 13 mg of cholesterol consisting of Kellogg's Frosted Flakes®, skim milk, and orange juice.

-In the group consuming the high-fat meal, flow-dependent vasoactivity, a marker for endothelial function, decreased from 21 (+/- 5%) to 11 (+/- 4%) two hours after consuming a high-fat meal.
-Lower levels of flow-dependent vasoactivity correlate with endothelial dysfunction, and the changes increase the risk of damage that leads to the genesis of atherosclerosis.
+In the group consuming the high-fat meal, flow-dependent vasoactivity (which affects blood vessels and how much they relax or contract), a marker for endothelial function, decreased from 21 (+/- 5%) to 11 (+/- 4%) two hours after consuming a high-fat meal.
+Lower levels of flow-dependent vasoactivity correlate with endothelial dysfunction, and the changes increase the risk of damage that may lead to atherosclerosis.
 The low-fat meal had no affect on the endothelial function.
-There was an inverse correlation with fasting LDL cholesterol levels and the pre-prandial flow-mediated vasoactivity.
-Changes to the flow-dependent vasoactivity inversely correlated with changes in the serum triglycerides.
-This means that a high-fat meal at least temporarily alters the endothelial function, which can be atherogenic and could be one way that fat and cholesterol increase the risk of developing atherosclerosis.
+There was an inverse correlation with fasting LDL cholesterol levels and the flow-mediated vasoactivity before the meal.
+Changes to the flow-dependent vasoactivity also inversely correlated with changes in serum triglycerides.
+This means a high-fat meal at least temporarily alters the endothelial function, which can promote the formation of fatty plaques in the arteries and could be one way fat and cholesterol increase the risk of developing atherosclerosis.

-A single meal also could increase risk of developing hypertension.
+A single meal also could increase the risk of developing hypertension (high blood pressure).
 A study using a randomized, crossover design looked at the effects of consuming a high-fat meal on cardiovascular reactivity to a stressful task on individuals with normal blood pressure.
-The participants either consumed a high-fat breakfast from McDonald's also consisting of a Sausage McMuffin®, an Egg McMuffin®, and two hash brown patties.
+The participants either consumed a high-fat breakfast from McDonald's (a Sausage McMuffin®, an Egg McMuffin®, and two hash brown patties).
 Alternatively, the participants consumed a low-fat breakfast consisting of a bowl of Kellogg's Frosted Flakes®, skim milk, fat-free yogurt, a Kellogg's Fruit Loops® fruit bar, and Sunny Delight® orange juice.
 The two meals had the same calories and sodium levels, thanks to an additional sodium supplement to the low-fat meal.
 The participants underwent four stress tasks: mental arithmetic, public speaking, arm ischemia, and cold pressor.
 Their blood pressure was taken at baseline and during the tasks.

 After consuming the high-fat meal, the participants had an increased reactivity to the stress, although it did not affect their blood pressure at baseline.
 Although the exact changes differed by task, there was a pattern of increased reactivity in those who had the high-fat diet.
 This type of exaggerated response to stress is associated with a higher risk of developing hypertension.